 The wife of our General Manager worked at a local high school and lined up the testers.

 Yes, many people report that they use their AeroPress to separate tea from tea leaves which means you can certainly press tea over ice and make iced tea.
 I steep the tea leaves in a measuring cup for a few minutes.
 Then pour the slurry into the AeroPress to filter out the leaves.

 My recommendation for brewing an espresso style shot for use in making a latte or a cappuccino is explained in my instructions.
-They can be found at https://aeropress.com/use-it-now/getting-started/#steps.
+They can be found here.
 If you are following the instructions and your brew is still watery, you can make your brew stronger by adjusting the brewing variables; use a finer grind, use more coffee, use less water, increase the steep time.
 I encourage experimentation to find the brew you like.

 Yes, the AeroPress Go mug is microwave safe.

 As you already know, you can see the various materials and printing used in the manufacture of the AeroPress over the years by visiting this page.
 You can see that we never made a polycarbonate AeroPress with gold lettering so your AeroPress cannot be made of polycarbonate.